We are committed to listening to feedback on camping in the National Park and using this to make improvements where we can.

 The Camping Management Zone threshold signs at the entrance to these Zones have been updated to give clearer guidance that camping permits are required in these areas between March and September.
 This is following feedback from visitors to our rangers.

-Following issues with water supply at Loch Chon campsite last year we have carried out exploratory work to identify an alternative water supply using a borehole.
-This has been successful and follow up work will be carried out to link up the new water supply soon.
-This work will not impact on the operation of the campsite and experience of campers.
+Following issues with water supply at Loch Chon campsite last year a new borehole has been installed.
+This supplies water for flushing toilets, washing hands and dishwashing.
+Additional work to install new filters was then carried out so that drinking standard water is now provided via outside taps for campers.
 Feedback from visitors to the campsite was consistently high last summer and we are confident that with this improvement to the water supply, visitors will enjoy an even better experience this year.

 Our new campsite on the shores of Loch Achray partially opened as planned on 1st March.
 The campsite is operating at a reduced capacity for now while we test systems and carry out remedial works.
 We plan to increase capacity and welcome more campers on the site gradually over the coming months.